djalbat/occam-grammar-utilities/README.md

 * [Eliminating Left Recursion without the Epsilon](https://arxiv.org/abs/1908.10888)

-As well as providing the usual installation instructions, etc, this readme file also contains many of the listings to be found in the paper, the reason being that it is much easier to copy them from here.
+As well as providing the usual installation instructions, etc, this readme file also contains many of the listings to be found in the paper by way of the examples, the reason being that it is much easier to copy them from here.
 Some short explanatory notes are also given in the remainder of this introduction, for those who do not want to tackle the paper but nonetheless want an idea of what this is all about.

 Consider the following rules:
 ```